-Sup plementary Schedules of Annex 68 - E Page No. A. Financial Assets NA ^(a) B. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders NA ^(b) C. Amounts Receivable and Payable from Related Parties which are Eliminated during the Consolidation of Financial Statements 1 - 2 D. Goodwill and Other Intangible Assets 3 E. Long-term Debt 4 F. Indebtedness to Related Parties NA ^(c) G. Guarantees of Securities of Other Issuers NA H. Capital Stock 5 Map of the Conglomerate within which the Group belongs 6 ular Schedule of Philippine Financial Reporting Standards 7 asse ance of Available for Sale Securities and Fair Value Through Profit or Loss is less than 5% ts. over nce of account is less than 1% of the total assets of the Company and no individually signift P100,000. ficant advances (c)Bala nce of account is less than 5% of total assets of the Company
+Sup plementary Schedules of Annex 68 - E Page No. Α. Financial Assets NA (a) В. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders NA (b) C. Amounts Receivable and Payable from Related Parties which are Eliminated during the Consolidation of Financial Statements 1 - 2 D. Goodwill and Other Intangible Assets 3 E. Long-term Debt 4 F. Indebtedness to Related Parties NA (c) G. Guarantees of Securities of Other Issuers NA Η. Capital Stock 5 Map o of the Conglomerate within which the Group belongs 6 Tab ular Schedule of Philippine Financial Reporting Standards 7 (a) Bala asse ance of Available for Sale Securities and Fair Value Through Profit or Loss is less than 5% ets.
+6 of total current

+(b)Balance of account is less than 1% of the total assets of the Company and no individually significant advances over P100,000.

+(c)Balance of account is less than 5% of total assets of the Company